-Empathy is the ability to resonate with and understand the feelings of others and their situation.
+To summarize, empathy is the ability to resonate with and understand the feelings of others and their situation.
 The ability to empathize or “cognitive empathy” for the average person develops around the age of 13.
-This is a lifelong skill used across a wide breadth of social relationships, from personal to work life.
+This is a lifelong skill used across a wide span of social relationships, from personal to work life.
 Empathy is incredibly important for certain roles in society; decision-makers and leaders are tasked with setting policy on behalf of others in their community.
 Thus, it is critical for those at the top to empathize with those they manage.

 Empathy in the workplace is vital for the betterment of employees and the overall success of the business.
 Empathic leadership translates to overall job satisfaction which in turn leads to increased employee retention, productivity, and innovation.
 Employees in work environments where they feel heard and uplifted outperform their equal counterparts than in companies where empathy isn’t part of the management culture.

-Often underestimated, genuine interest in supporting employees means having a vested interest in individual outcomes and job development.
+Often underestimated, genuine interest in supporting employees means taking an interest in individual outcomes and job development.
 Businesses that embrace their employees and encourage their management to focus on the emotional and physical well-being of their workers see overall positive results.
-Dissatisfied employees typically grow resentful of their work and the people on their team, in the end stunting collaborative innovation and productivity.
+Dissatisfied employees typically grow resentful of their work and the people on their team, which results in the breakdown of effective collaboration, innovation, and productivity.

-Ultimately, empathetic leadership is a tool in building an inclusive, understanding environment that allows employees to develop individually and as a collective team.
+Ultimately, empathetic leadership is an essential building block in creating an inclusive, understanding environment that allows employees to develop individually and as a collective team.

 Key Characteristics of an Empathetic Leader